Indutrade acquired nine companies in 2018, with combined sales of approximately SEK 660 million.

 Eleven acquisitions.
 The acquired companies generate overall sales of some SEK 700 million.

-Acquisitions valued at SEK 1 billion and fothold in Switzerland.
+Acquisitions valued at SEK 1 billion and foothold in Switzerland.
 Nine companies are acquired with overall sales of some SEK 1 billion.
 Indutrade Switzerland is founded when the Abima Group is acquired in January 2011.

 Expansion in Asia.
 Indutrade expands its presence in Asia through the acquisition of Key Valve Technologies in South Korea.